--Frankie Laine sings "Cry of the Wild Goose" and "That Lucky Old Sun."

 --The Gautlers (steeple chase act)

---John Sebastian (harmonica player, this is probably the father of John Sebastian of the Lovin' Spoonful)
+--John Sebastian (harmonica virtuoso, possibly the father of John Sebastian of the Lovin' Spoonful)

 --Toni Harper (12-year-old singer)